-Peak II in figure 2a is the main peak in α -Al2O3:C that is used for dosimetry applications.
-It has been reported that peak II is correlated to the LM-OSL peak [5, 6].
+Peak II in figure 2a is the main peak in $\alpha$ -Al2O3:C that is used for dosimetry applications.
+It has been reported that peak II is correlated to the LM-OSL peak [4, 5].
 Consequently, we associate the fast OSL component (labelled 2) and the slow OSL component (labelled 3) in figure 1 of the LM-OSL signal to peaks IIa and IIb respectively in figure 2b of the residual TL signal.
 Considering that the fast component occurs at earlier times than the slow component, it is expected that the photoionization cross-section of the fast component would be larger than that of the slow component.
-Other researchers [5, 7] fitted the LM-OSL signal with three firstorder kinetics components.
-In our case, fitting with three first-order kinetics components did not yield meaningful parameters' values.
-The presence of only two first-order components in our investigations can be attributed to either differences in samples used for investigations or the maximum time of sample exposure to blue LEDs since the third component, according to Whitley and McKeever [5] and Dallas et al [7], has its maximum peak position beyond 2000 s whereas the maximum time of 1000 s was used in this study.
-However, looking at the residual plot, there is a low-intensity persistent signal that does not decay with time, but rather flattens out.
-This persistent signal could be the third component reported by Whitley and McKeever [5] and Dallas et al [7].
-We attribute the fast and slow components obtained in this study to the double-component nature of the TL main peak as seen in figure 2(a).
-We associate the fast component with easy-to-bleach low temperature component (IIa in figure 2(a)) of the main peak.
-The slow component which we associate with high temperature component (IIb in figure 2(a), may be a result of the substantially smaller photoionization cross-section rather than retrapping.
-We can speculate that the third component as observed by other researchers [5, 7] could be due to OSL from deep traps obtained from direct recombination of stimulated electrons at the luminescence centres or indirectly after retrapping at the main and shallow traps.
+Other researchers [4, 6] fitted the LM-OSL signal with three first-order kinetics components.
+The presence of only two first-order components in our investigations can be attributed to either differences in samples used for investigations or the maximum time of sample exposure to blue LEDs since the third component, according to Whitley and McKeever [4] and Dallas et al [6], has its maximum peak position beyond 2000 s whereas the maximum time of 1000 s was used in this study.
+However, we still attribute the fast and slow components obtained in this study to the double-component nature of the TL main peak as seen in figure 2(a) and that the slow component may be a result of the substantially smaller photoionization cross-section rather than retrapping.
+We can speculate that the third component as observed by other researchers [4, 6] could be due to OSL from deep traps via direct recombination of stimulated electrons at the luminescence centres or indirectly after retrapping at the main trap.